8rb/Portfolio/README.md

 Hello!
 My Name is **Rodrigo Ramirez**, and this is the code respository for my Web Development portfolio.

-This portfolio was made using React.js and is a compilation of my most important Front-End projects.
+This portfolio was made using React.js and is a compilation of my most important Front-End projects, mostly SPA Frameworks/Libraries (React, Vue, Angular).

-It's currently hosted in Render, here's the link: https://rodrigo.onrender.com/
+It's currently hosted on Render, here's the link: https://rodrigo.onrender.com/

 I hope you enjoyed as much as I enjoyed creating it!